molecule/molecule.github.io/_post/migraine-notes-and-findings.md

 **Step 2:** Talk with a migraine specialist.
 You deserve to live pain-free and have migraines that are well-managed.
 More than 3 per month is unreasonable.
 I cannot emphasize this enough: the more you let your migraines go untreated, the worse they will get.
 Prioritize managing them!

 **Step 3:** Experiment with medications.
-I had to try 90% of the things on the following list to find the combination that worked for me.
+I just brute-forced my way through an extensive (and ever-growing list) to try to find the combination that worked for me.
 Here's the list of what I tried or heard of - it's worth continuing to experiment until you can find the thing that works for you:
-- Extremely high dose of ibuprofen
+- Extremely high dose of ibuprofen (like 1000mg)
 - Excedrin migraine
 - Esgic
 - Nose spray (forget the active ingredient here)
 - Caffeine
-- Daith ear piercing
-- Botox
 - Massages
 - Acupuncture
 - Cymbalta
 - Topiramate
-- Propranolol
+- Propranolol (tried 10mg, 20mg, and 60mg extended release)
+- Clonidine HCI
 - Neurofeedback
-- CBD
 - Low-histamine diet
 - Gluten-free diet
 - Ubrelvy
+- Magnesium (malate, glycinate)
 - Triptans (sumatriptan, rizatriptan, naratriptan, etc.)

+Things I didn't try, but would have if I hadn't found something that worked.
+- CBD
+- Daith ear piercing
+- Botox

-# My current migraine status
+# My current migraine status (2025)
-- ~1 migraine day per month
+- ~4 migraines per month, but very few that actually cause problems. (i.e., I get a migraine, but my rescue medication makes it magically go away).
+I maybe get 1 every 2 months that are "really bad".
+I have vomited from a migraine twice in the last 3 years.
-- Triggered by physical activity, especially around my period
+- Triggers: by physical activity (specifically high heart rate) especially around my period.
-- Symptoms are light- and sound-sensitivity, nausea, headache, ears popping, neck / shoulder tightness.
+- Symptoms are nausea, headache, light-sensitivity, sound-sensitivity, ears popping, neck / shoulder tightness.
-- Prescription medications: I take 60mg of extended release propranolol daily, and 100mg of Ubrelvy as a rescue med if a migraine starts
+- Prescription medications: I take 0.1mg of Clonidine HCI daily (preventative), and 100mg of Ubrelvy as a rescue med if a migraine starts.
-- Supplements: I take 1300mg of evening primrose oil, 400mg of magnesium malate in the AM, 400 mg of magnesium glycinate in the evening, 400mg of Riboflavin (Vitamin B2), and a ton of electrolytes (mostly salt) in pill form.
+- Supplements: I take 1300mg of evening primrose oil, 400 mg of magnesium glycinate in the evening, 400mg of Riboflavin (Vitamin B2), 180mg of Allegra (fexofenadine hydrochloride), and a ton mostly salt in pill form.
-- Behaviour: The key is to stay consistent with exercise.
-I have to get at least 8000 steps per day.
-I can skip 2 days in a row, but if I skip 3 I'm guaranteed to get a migraine when I start exercising again the 4th day.
-If I'm going on a more strenuous activity like a long hike, I take 440mg of naproxen immediately in advance to prevent the migraine.
+- Behaviour: I don't really track my steps anymore - I no longer have to.
+I basically feel normal!
+If I'm going on a more strenuous activity like a long or very intense hike, I take 440mg of naproxen immediately in advance to prevent the migraine.
 I also stay consistent with sleep, hydration, eating, and stress.

-- Pain scale:
+Current pain scale:
 - 1 - No symptoms
 - 2 - Slight symptoms
 - 3
 - 4 - Need to focus on something in order to ignore symptoms
 - 5 - No amount of focus will distract me from symptoms
 - 6
 - 7
 - 8 - Extreme pain, vomiting
 - 9
 - 10

 I call out of work starting at level 5.
 I haven't gone above an 8 since starting Propranolol.